mmistakes/made-mistakes-jekyll/_posts/mastering-paper/2014-12-18-color-picker.md

 ---
 layout: article
-title: "Mastering Paper by FiftyThree: Picking Colors"
+title: "Mastering Paper by FiftyThree: Picking and Sharing Colors"
 modified: 2014-12-19
 categories: mastering-paper
 excerpt: "One of Paper's most requested features, a Color Picker has finally been added.
 Learn what the new tool does and how it works."